BabelRorah/k8s/README.md

 ---------------------
 Port-forward the service
-kubectl port-forward svc/fastapi-fastapi 8000:8000
+kubectl port-forward svc/fastapi-app-fastapi 8000:8000

 ---------------------
 Retrieve the API key
-kubectl get secret fastapi-fastapi -o jsonpath="{.data.api_key}" | base64 -d
+kubectl get secret fastapi-app-fastapi -o yaml

+copy the api key and run this in powershell
+[System.Text.Encoding]::UTF8.GetString([System.Convert]::FromBase64String("replace this with the api key you got to decode")) you should get something like this 8FedndALMzO72nrLlHP9AZLxDfqTPlMT that will be your decoded api key you will use to test the endpoint

 ---------------------
 Test the endpoint